Managing File System

 Editing a file

-Text files with a size smaller than 200KB may be directly edited in the console.
+You can edit text files with a size up to 20MB directly in the console.
 To do so, proceed as follows:

 - In the table in the right window pane select the text file to be edited.